NekoKot/Technical-documentation/README.md

 # Technical-documentation
-This is a page that describes how Java Script works.
+This is a page that describes how JavaScript works.